rishabh-ranjan/rishabh-ranjan.github.io/blog/ttt.md

-# test-time training as a drop-in replacement for causal attention
+# test-time training as a drop-in replacement for causal self-attention

 Test-time training (TTT) layer is a recent alternative to the causal attention layer with linear complexity.